FUTURES & SECTION 1256 CONTRACTS

 Hedging futures involves buying or selling with intentions to actually receive or deliver the underlying commodity.
 Companies or institutional investors may use futures in this way to help manage risk and prevent losses to their operations or investment portfolio.

 Speculating futures is perhaps the most common use by individual traders and investors.
-Because futures can be bought and sold up to the time of expiration, traders can buy and sell future to profit from the direction of the market.
+Because futures can be bought and sold up to the time of expiration, traders can buy and sell futures to profit from the direction of the market.
 The trader has no intention of owning the underlying asset, and so, before expiration, they will typically buy or sell an offsetting position to eliminate their obligations.

 Types of Futures